It’s one heck of a problem. Some teens curse up a friggin’ blue streak! Why do teenagers swear, and what can parents do about it?

-Grappling for ways to curb your teen’s vocabulary?
-If the lurid language has you tempted to grab an Ivory bar, don’t despair.
-Gain answers to the question, “why do teenagers swear?” – plus learn why she’s choosing the words she is and firm up a few ground rules.
-It’ll help you help your kid purge the potty mouth.
+Instead, gain some answers to that “why do teenagers swear?” conundrum here.
+Plus, learnwhy they’re choosing the words they are – and firm up a few ground rules.
+It’ll help you help your kid purge that potty mouth.

-“Many young people resort to swearing as a means to try to demonstrate their level of maturity,” says retired New York psychology professor Dr. Francis Compton.
-Now a mentor and lecturer, he’s has spent more than 30 years studying and understanding the social behaviors of adolescents.
+“Many young people resort to swearing as a means to try to demonstrate their level of maturity,” says retired New York psychology professor Dr. Francis Compton, who spent more than 30 years studying and understanding the social behaviors of adolescents.

 “Children and young adults mistakenly equate verbal demonstrations with a level of maturity.
 They honestly believe they’re perceived older if they use words typically associated with adults,” he explains.

 Compton also found that using profanity isn’t restricted to kids who “weren’t taught better.”

 In fact, it doesn’t vary much from rural, urban or suburban areas.
 In a 2000 study, Compton discovered most kids in any of these settings admitted to using curse words at least three times a day.

 Kids apparently have a different idea of what constitutes profane language, too.